yuv41/LGSMscripts/README.md

 # LGSMscripts
 My personal LGSM scripts to help automate stuff.
-(Build for CS:GO. can be easly altered to other games.
+(Built for CS:GO. can be easly altered to other games.
 # Autoupdate.sh requirements.
 Autoupdate.sh requires [discord.sh](https://github.com/ChaoticWeg/discord.sh) in the same folder as the updater, the updater should be located in the root folder of the user.